-In this present work, the serum Cholesterol, Triglyceride, Low density lipoprotein, blood platelet and prothrombin time levels were higher in studied population compared with controls.
-There was higher level of hemoglobin in male studied population compared with female studied population.
-The higher levels of Cholesterol, Triglyceride and Low-density lipoprotein, could possibly be due to altered metabolism of triglyceride-rich lipoproteins which is crucial in the pathophysiology of the atherogenic dyslipidemia of diabetes.
+The higher levels of Cholesterol, Triglyceride and Lowdensity lipoprotein, could possibly be due to altered metabolism of triglyceride-rich lipoproteins which is crucial in the pathophysiology of the atherogenic dyslipidemia of diabetes.
 Alterations include both increased hepatic secretion of Very Low-Density Lipoprotein (VLDL) and impaired clearance of VLDL and intestinally derived chylomicrons.
 An important consequence of retarded clearance is prolonged plasma retention of both VLDL and postprandial chylomicrons as partially lipolyzed remnant particles.
+These remnants, which include cholesterol-enriched intermediate-density lipoproteins (IDLs), are particularly atherogenic in humans and in a number of animal models.
+Increased hepatic production and/or retarded clearance from plasma of large VLDL also results in increased production of precursors of small dense LDL particles.
+Moreover triglyceride enrichment of the lipolytic products through the action of cholesteryl ester transfer protein, together with hydrolysis of triglyceride and phospholipids by hepatic lipase, leads to increased production of small dense LDL particles.
+Plasma residence time of these LDL particles may be prolonged because of their relatively reduced affinity for LDL receptors.